jeju5/management/cs/developer-basics/java-tips.md

 * for loop
 ```
-- loop is executed if the middle condition is true.
+- loop is executed until the second condition meets.

 for (int i=0; i<array.length; i++)
 - loops 0 --> length-1